MAGIC CAPTIVE

 Serpents.

-Terror shot through my gut.
+Terror speared me as the other two serpents rushed toward me.
 My mind drowned in old nightmares.
 Childhood fevers, venom turning my blood to fire, scales slithering up my arms, hissing circling my dreams.
 Every muscle screamed to move, to run, but my body lay useless.
-I could only watch.

 Scales erupted along my arms, iridescent emerald becoming my skin.
 My jaw ached, mouth stretching wide, teeth lengthening, sharpening.
 Limbs shrank, twisted, melted into my body.
 My senses split apart: taste swallowed scent, heat patterns showed everywhere, the air riddled with the tang of blood, fear, and venom.
 My sight blurred, then sharpened.
-New colors, new shapes painted across the cave.
+New colours, new shapes painted across the cave.

 Magic surged down my spine, cold and electric.
 The world shrank to sensation.
-The friction of ice beneath my belly, the hiss of my own breath, the vibration of my mates' hearts pounding beside me.
+The friction of ice beneath my belly, the hiss of my breath, the vibration of my mates' hearts pounding beside me.

 I was—